UNKNOWN69x0/EduCertify/README.md

     ```

 4.  **Run the Application:**
-    - Simply open the `index.html` file in your web browser.
+    - Simply open the `index.html` file in your web browser or use live server extension if on VS Code.
 The page will prompt you to connect your MetaMask wallet.

 ## ⚙️ How It Works